magupisoft/chat-challenge/README.md

 ## Jobsity Code Challenge
+- Authenticated users (.NET Identity) are able to chat in the chatroom.
+- The chat will load the last 50 messages
-Users signed in are able to chat in the chatroom.
-Market Quotes can be requested to Chat-Bot using the following command format:
+- Market Quotes can be requested to Chat-Bot using the following command format:
 /stock=nio.us
+-

 @Author Manuel Gutierrez Pineda